nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 # Developer Guide
-This developer guide will help you to get started with our product, badMaths!
+This developer guide will help you to get started with our product, BadMaths!

+BadMaths is an integrated study tool that performs Mathematical Operations and contains various features for note-taking.

 ## Table of Contents